ldijkman/ESPxWebFlMgr/CodeMirror_syntax_highlighting/readme.md

 Simple advanced home automation

-each device a handy wifimanager config
+each device a handy wifimanager config page, fixed, dhcp, mDNS, NTP, i/o, change settings from AP or STA mode

-each device a human friendly URL http://kitchen,local   living.local etc
+each device a human friendly URL http://kitchen,local    http://living.local etc

-each device its webpage lists automaticly all other devices in the local network wit a link to its URL http://kitchen,local   living.local etc
+each device its webpage lists automaticly all other devices in the local network wit a link to its URL http://kitchen,local    http://living.local etc

 each device  its own webpage